-MCO 121 ICD Coding
+MCO 121 ICD CM Coding

-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs Lecture) 15 wks Medical coding is defined as the translation of diagnosis, procedures, services and supplies into numeric and/or alpha numeric characters for universal use in reporting and reimbursement.
-This course provides an introduction to the ICD-10-CM coding system (International Classification of Diseases, 10th Revision, Clinical Modification) introducing the student to specific coding issues within each body system and disease processes.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs Lecture) 15 wks.
+Medical coding is defined as the translation of diagnosis, procedures, services and supplies into numeric and/or alpha numeric characters for universal use in reporting and reimbursement.
+This course provides an introduction to the ICD-CM coding system (International Classification of Diseases, current Revision, Clinical Modification) introducing the student to specific coding issues within each body system and disease processes.
 This course is the stepping stone into the world of clinical coding and is utilized throughout the United States.
-Prerequisites: BIO 105 or BIO 117/118 and MET 111.
+Corequisites: BIO 105 or BIO 117/118 and MET 111.

-MCO 125 CPT Coding
+MCO 125 CPT & HCPCS Coding

-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs Lecture) 15 wks This course builds upon Clinical Coding System I providing an introduction to the coding of procedures and services utilizing ICD-10-CM coding system (International Classification of Diseases, current Revision, Clinical Modification), CPT (Current Procedural Coding) and HCPCS (Healthcare Common Procedure Coding System) introducing the student to specific coding issues within each body system and associated procedures.
+3 Credits (3 Lecture O Lab O Shop) 3 Hrs./Wk.
+(3 Hrs Lecture) 15 wks.
+This course builds upon Clinical Coding System I providing an introduction to the coding of procedures and services utilizing ICD-10-CM coding system (International Classification of Diseases, current Revision, Clinical Modification), CPT (Current Procedural Coding) and HCPCS (Healthcare Common Procedure Coding System) introducing the student to specific coding issues within each body system and associated procedures.
 This course is the stepping stone into the world of procedural coding that is utilized throughout the United States.
-Prerequisites: BIO 105 or BIO 117/118 and MET 111.
+Corequisites: BIO 105 or BIO 117/118 and MET 111.

-MCO 134 Intermediate ICD Coding
+MCO 134 ICD PCS Coding

-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 Hrs/Wk (3 Hrs Lecture) 15 wks

-This course will build upon the Basic

-ICD Coding course.
-Students will delve

-further into the complete health record,

-applying diagnostic and procedural codes.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs Lecture) 15 wks.
+This course will build upon the Basic ICD Coding course.
+Students will delve further into the complete health record, applying diagnostic and procedural codes.
+Prerequisite: BIO 105 or BIO 117/118 and MET 111.